Adding a Return Address

 How might we allow customers to add a return address to their order?

-Forcing customers to see the return address form was another solution I explored, but I decided against this because adding a return address might feel required even though they could tap the Skip button in the upper right.
+Forcing customers to see the return address form was another solution I explored, but after collecting feedback from people in the office, I decided against this because adding a return address might feel required even though they could tap the Skip button in the upper right.

 Since return address was going to be an optional feature, I thought that the simplest way we could implement it would be to add the option to the Order Summary screen—our version of the shopping cart.
 It would be easy for the developers to add a new section for return address, and it would feel more optional than adding it to the card creation process.